artineering-io/flair-docs/flair/getting-started/globals.md

 This group is closed by default, but can be opened by clicking on it.
 The attributes are the same as the main canvas: see above for the corresponding documentation.

-The alternate canvas is used if the _Canvas Blend_ option is not 0 or in in styles that depend on more than one canvas e.g., Cutout.
+The alternate canvas is used if the _Canvas Blend_ option is not 0 or in styles that depend on more than one canvas e.g., Cutout.
 {: .info}